epfl-ada/ada-2023-project-crunchychicken/README.md

 ## Organization within the team
 *A list of internal milestones up until project Milestone P3.*

+*Sepehr: I think here they mean how we plan to split the work for P3, not what we did for P2.
+So we need to change this part.*

 - Sepehr: IMDb
 - Romain: IMDb